 Part I: The employee's self-assessment form prepares you for the appraisal conference.
 Complete the first part by comparing your performance to the standard in each category.

 Part II: Describes accomplishments, specific steps leading to growth and improvement, individual goals and training during the rating period and ideas for the coming year.
 Provide an appraisal of the supervisor as a support and resource for your continued success and identify any obstacles standing in the way of successful performance of the job.
 By sharing this assessment with your supervisor, you may communicate openly and constructively about your aspirations and frustrations with the work.

 Before you meet together for the actual review, plan to ensure that the evaluation discussion is properly conducted.

 Discussion of the completed review form is the most important part of the process.
 Make sure you have time for the interview and that you consider it a priority.
 This is meant to be a constructive and cooperative process of two-way communication with primary emphasis on development and growth.
 To help create such a tone and setting, consider these suggestions:

 If these appraisal forms are not appropriate for your use, you may request permission from HRS to use a different form.
 You may design your own form or use one from another area; however, it must be approved by HRS (656-3150).

 The proposed form must meet the following guidelines:

 You may include on the form a qualitative and/or quantitative evaluation, goals and objectives for the coming year, and review of previous goals and objectives.

-If you would like additional information about this process, e-mail the Employee Information Center in Human Resource Services or call 656-3150.
+If you would like additional information about this process, e-mail the Human Resources Information Center or call 656-3150.